Tyco, Kozlowski settle lawsuit over compensation

-NEW YORK (Reuters) - Tyco International Ltd and its former chief executive, Dennis Kozlowski, reached a tentative settlement on Friday in litigation over compensation before he was convicted and jailed in 2005 for a massive fraud.
+NEW YORK, Aug 10 (Reuters) - Tyco International Ltd and its former chief executive, Dennis Kozlowski, reached a tentative settlement on Friday in litigation over compensation before he was convicted and jailed in 2005 for a massive fraud.

 “An agreement in principle was reached today between the parties,” Tyco said in a statement.
 “Because this is a matter of ongoing litigation, we have no additional comments about the case.”